olawalejuwonm/AnomalyDetector/readme.md

 Anomaly Detector is a Flask-based application designed to detect anomalies in video streams.
 The application captures video frames, processes them, and identifies any anomalies based on predefined criteria.

+It focuses on developing indoor surveillance, leveraging advanced motion detection algorithms to enhance privacy, efficiency, and adaptability.
+It also addresses the limitations of traditional home security systems, which rely heavily on human monitoring and are prone to false alarms.

+The proposed solution relies on local processing, using intelligent object detection to avoid the use of third-party services and improve users' privacy.
+It was driven by two major development iterations: the first on hardware components comprising an ESP32-CAM and a passive infrared-PIR sensor, and the second purely in software based on Supervision, Ultralytics, and YOLOv8 computer vision algorithms.

+The second iteration performs better than the first concerning cost, flexibility, and adaptability by shifting from motion detection to object-focused anomaly detection.
+The system can operate standalone, processing real-time video and tracking object behaviour while notifying users through its web dashboard.
+An evaluation was conducted through user acceptance testing, accessibility testing, and performance metrics, showing the system's effectiveness in various lighting conditions and its potential for more general purposes.

+Future system enhancements could include integrating hardware and software solutions for optimal performance in low-light conditions and expanding notification services.

 CREDITS: [University of London](https://www.london.ac.uk/study/courses/undergraduate/bsc-computer-science)

 ## Features